CPR-RSS/CPR-RSS.github.io/README.md

 1. call for proposals (any suggestion for new conferences, or other interesting functions.)
 2. call for pulls of other conference.
+3. pull request: (please make sure that your pull requests meet the following requirement)
+  1. satisfies the [python style guide](https://www.python.org/dev/peps/pep-0008/) (The only exception is the Maximum Line Length.
+In this project, the maximum line length is 100 rather than 80.)
 ---

 ## Update